Dan Scavino: First Trump presidency (2017–2021)

-Scavino, among other Trump aides, was present in the South Lawn of the White House two days after the 2016 presidential election, in which Donald Trump defeated Hillary Clinton.
-He was named as the director of social media for Trump's first presidential transition the following day.
-By December, Scavino had yet to be named to a position, though he was expected to receive one.
-On December 22, Trump named Scavino as his director of social media.
-Prior to Trump's first inauguration, Scavino worked out a strategy with Twitter in which followers of the @POTUS account would also follow @POTUS44, an archive of Barack Obama's tweets.
-The @POTUS account's biography noted that its posts were written by Scavino in addition to Trump, whose writings would be denoted with the signature "DJT".
-Trump retained his personal account, @realDonaldTrump; in contrast to @POTUS's "gracious, understated, and humble" demeanor, according to The New York Times, @realDonaldTrump was caustic, erroneous, and boastful.
-Scavino had access to @realDonaldTrump and @WhiteHouse and their associated Facebook accounts.
-In February 2017, the Trump administration expanded its social media team.
+After Donald Trump defeated Hillary Clinton in the 2016 presidential election, Scavino was named as the director of social media for Trump's first presidential transition the following day.
+On December 22, Trump named Scavino as the White House director of social media.
+Prior to Trump's first inauguration, Scavino worked out a strategy with Twitter over the @POTUS account, in which it would be renamed to @POTUS44 and its followers would follow a new account established at @POTUS for Trump.
+Scavino had access to @POTUS, as well as @realDonaldTrump and @WhiteHouse and their associated Facebook accounts; the @POTUS account's biography noted that its posts were written by Scavino in addition to Trump, whose writings would be denoted with the signature "DJT".
+Scavino was the only official handling Trump's social media accounts until February 2017, when the Trump administration expanded its social media team.